rocheseb/ginput/README.md

 ### Where do files go? ###

-MOD files will be generate both along the vertical and along the sun ray
+MOD files will be generate both along the vertical, and along the sun ray if required

-They will be saved under GGGPATH/models/gnd/fpit/xx/yy
+They will be saved under save_path/fpit/xx/yy

 with xx the two letter site abbreviation and yy either 'vertical' or 'slant'